ncopenpass/CampaignFinance/README.md

 ## Getting Started

 See the [contributing](./CONTRIBUTING.md) guide for instructions on running the project and more.
-See the [project board](https://github.com/ncopenpass/CampaignFinance/projects/3) for open development tasks
+See the [project board](https://github.com/ncopenpass/CampaignFinance/projects/3) for open tasks

 ## About